Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 How is Lyme disease diagnosed?

-Your caregiver will examine you and ask about your symptoms.
-Tell him if you live or work in a wooded area or have been hunting or camping.
-He will check your skin for ticks.
+Your healthcare provider will examine you and ask about your symptoms.
+Tell him or her if you live or work in a grassy or wooded area or have been active outside in these areas.
 You may need any of the following:

-- Blood tests: You may need blood taken to check for the bacteria that cause Lyme disease.
+- Blood tests may show the bacteria that cause Lyme disease.

 How is Lyme disease treated?